 Without evidence of sex, it is illegal to own a pheasant.
 The proof of sex must travel with the pheasant or turkey until it gets to its location and is processed.

 Body pieces must be disposed of properly to prevent pollution and the spread of CWD.
-In any CWD Zone, hunters are advised to leave any inedible portions at the location of the kill, discard them in a dump, or bury them at least six feet underground.
+In any CWD Zone, are advised to leave any inedible portions at the location of the kill, discard them in a dump, or bury them at least six feet underground.

 Federal law forbids placing food where shooters attempt to capture migrating game birds.

-The hunters are responsible for determining whether a location has been lured.
+Are responsible for determining whether a location has been lured.

 Hunting of migrating game birds is permitted over growing fields, artificially cultivated flora, and typical soil protection techniques.